muyun/dev.socialmedia/README.md

-dev.datamining
+dev.socialmedia
 ==============

-Homework for social media in CUHK
+The homework for social media in CUHK